 To reward the executive team for achieving milestones towards achieving the Corporation's strategic priorities, a significant portion of each executive's pay is linked to meeting financial targets aligned with the short- and long-term goals of the Corporation.
-The following charts show that around 80% of 2023 target total direct compensation is at risk for the President and Chief Executive Officer and around 75% of 2023 target total direct compensation is at risk for the NEOs(1) of the Corporation (on average).
+The following charts show that around 85% of the 2024 target total direct compensation is at risk for the President and Chief Executive Officer and around 75% of the 2024 target total direct compensation is at risk for the other NEOs of the Corporation (on average).